 - Using Canvas

 - Using email with attachments

 - Downloading PDFs

 - Interacting with online music platforms (Spotify/Youtube)

+- Using an in-class response system (iClicker)

 - Accessing UNT Library Databases

 Technical Assistance

 Part of working in the online environment involves dealing with the inconveniences and frustration that can arise when technology breaks down or does not perform as expected.
 Here at UNT we have a Student Help Desk that you can contact for help with Canvas or other technology issues.